Ashrayaa/Searching_Algorithms/README.md

 	  iv.
 If you never find the value, return -1

-Big O Complexity of linear search
+Big O Complexity of binary search
 ----------------------------------------
 Best Case - o(1)